 In Evalinator, every interactive assessment is ultimately a series of questions.
 Each question has multiple response options with points assigned.
-At the end of the assessment, the goal for most of you is to calculate the total score of the respondents and place them in one or more predefined rating scales.
+At the end of the assessment, the goal for most of you is to calculate the total score of the respondents and place them on one or more predefined rating scales.

-In this article, we will review how to setup these rating scales, assign points to each of them, and set up scoring ranges.
+In this article, we will review how to set up these rating scales, assign points to each of them and set up scoring ranges.

 To allow for intuitive scoring, Evalinator allows you to set up a scoring band in 2 ways:

 When you set up a question, each response option can be mapped to one of these rating bands – either positive or negative points.
 This makes it easier for you to just check the boxes instead of entering points for each individual response option.